Hello and welcome to the podcast of the Load Seaters, episode 1278 for Tuesday the 21st of October 2025.

 Right.

-Uh I can't I say I can't believe I can sort of believe that for the first time I'm under some sort of scandal is what you could probably call it.
+I can sort of believe that for the first time I'm under some sort of scandal is what you could probably call it.

-So uh I'm sorry if you are part of the audience that have already heard this story a hundred times, even though this happened only late last week.
+So I'm sorry if you are part of the audience that have already heard this story a hundred times, even though this happened only late last week.

-Uh so this is mere potentially the stepping stone to something far more sinister.
+So this is mere potentially the stepping stone to something far more sinister.

-Um but first, before we properly begin, I will hand this over to you guys to pitch.
+But first, before we properly begin, I will hand this over to you guys to pitch.

 Oh, sure.

-It's uh a really really excellent course.
+It's a really, really excellent course.

-He's been doing some webinars over the past few weeks, hundreds of people have been uh attending them, and basically if you have this course, you can buy it either in one instalment or three.
+And basically, if you have this course, you can buy it either in one instalment or three.

-Um you're able to uh get access to 15 hours of high quality lectures all about ancient Greek virtue ethics, how to live life in a moral way, and that doesn't mean through the arbitrary standards of just following the rules versus you know doing what the law tells you you can do.
+You're able to get access to 15 hours of high quality lectures all about ancient Greek virtue ethics, how to live life in a moral way.

-It means no, being your own moral agent being aware of what the moral order should be as the ancients understood it, and basically helping to prosper in your life.
+It means, no, being your own moral agent, being aware of what the moral order should be as the ancients understood it, and basically helping to prosper in your life.

 Cool.

-Okay, so what is the home office hiding from us exactly?
+Okay, so what is the Home Office hiding from us exactly?

-So as what aren't they hiding is the bigger question, right?
+What aren't they hiding is the bigger question, right?

 I think it's a fair question.

-And to utilize this, I use the Freedom of Information Act, which was introduced by Tony Blair um during his reign uh in early 2000s, and fun fact, he called it his biggest regret after he um after he finished his uh long term in British politics, but still is involved very much so as we all know.
+And fun fact, he called it his biggest regret after he after he finished his long term in British politics, but still is involved very much so, as we all know, he was asked by a reporter, what is your biggest regret?

-He could have said many things, but he chose to say the Freedom of Information Act.
+Now, he could have said the Iraq war, he could have said many things, but he chose to say the Freedom of Information Act.

-So I think that's a big omission for not only all of us, but for your audience too, uh, to understand how important the Freedom of Information Act is and to try and acquire data from government departments.
+So I think that's a big omission for not only all of us, but for your audience too, to understand how important the Freedom of Information Act is and to try and acquire data from government departments.

 There's also something very satisfying about using Blair's own laws against the institutions he helped rig against the populace.